tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 # Does what you eat make you happy?

 ## Topic
+The World Happiness Report is an annual report published by the United Nations Sustainable Development Solutions Network that ranks countries by their happiness levels.
+The report takes into account a variety of factors such as income, social support, freedom to make life choices, generosity, perceptions of corruption, and overall well-being to determine the happiness levels of people in different countries.

-The World Happiness Report uses global survey data to rank more than 150 countries worldwide based on the levels of happiness and well-being.
-It measures "happiness" based on six criteria: income, healthy life expectancy, having someone to count on in times of trouble (family size), generosity, freedom and trust, with the latter measured by the absence of corruption in business and government.
-Our goal is to determine if a country's cultural dietary habits predict their World Happiness Score.
+The report ranks countries on a scale of 0-10, with 10 being the highest level of happiness.
+Our goal is to determine if a country's dietary habits predict their score for the World Happiness Report.
+We chose dietary habits to because it is not currently considered in the happiness report, but is a major part of human daily life.

 ## Data Sources
  - World Happiness Dataset: https://www.kaggle.com/datasets/hari31416/world-happiness-report
+   - The dataset has a more normalized form of the world happiness data from year 2015 to 2022.
+We chose to use data from 2021 as it compares to the data from the below dataset.
  - Covid19 Healthy Diet Dataset: https://www.kaggle.com/datasets/mariaren/covid19-healthy-diet-dataset
+   - Of the the 4 datasets available, we chose to use the energy intake (kcal) dataset as we felt calories were the most commonly looked at metric.
+The kcal is calculated as percentage of total intake amount.
+The data set also includes obesity rate and COVID-19 data, the latter of which we removed from our dataset as it is not related to qusetions.
+The data used is from 2021.

 ## Questions
 - Does the dietary breakdown predict the countries' happiness score?
 - Does obesity correlate to happiness at the same rate as carbohydrate intake?
 - Does alcohol consumption alone contribute to happiness?
+- Does happiness increase as intake of a particular food decreases?
+- Does happiness increase as intake of a particular food increases?

 ## Discovery